 No. 34; Updated March 2023

 Many children have sleep problems.
 Examples include:

-- Difficulty falling asleep
+- Problems falling asleep or staying asleep

-- Feeling sleepy during the day
+- Feeling sleepy during the day (daytime fatigue)

-- Having nightmares
+- Having nightmares or night terrors

 - Teeth grinding and clenching

 - Sleeping during the day and staying awake at night (sleep-wake reversal)